https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 Comment

-Hope comes from God who keeps His word.
-This is the theme that surrounds the incarnation in Luke 1-2.
+That God keeps His word and does so in His timing and in His way is a central truth that surrounds the incarnation in Luke 1-2.
 Jesus’ birth is shown to be part of a divine plan that involves both John the Baptist and Jesus.
-Jesus’ birth is shown to be superior to John.
-John is a prophet, while Jesus is Son of God.
+The account presents two unusual births: on the one hand, an old couple, and on the other, the virgin birth.
+And that God will keep his word is central to these two accounts.
+Further, Jesus’ birth is shown to be superior to John's.
+John is a prophet, while Jesus is the Son of God.
 “Nothing will be impossible with God” (Luke 1:37).

 Luke presents the virginal conception as part of “an orderly account” of actual history from eyewitnesses (Luke 1:1-4).
 It is important to note that while Christ’s birth was like other births, the reader can easily observe the significance of the virginal conception in the early chapters of Luke.
-In the first account (Luke 1:57-66, see also the prediction-1:5-25 and after birth response 1:67-80), Elizabeth’s is helped by the Holy Spirit because she was beyond childbearing years.
-In the second account (2:1-21, see also the prediction-1:26-56 and after birth response-2:22-40), Mary’s conception and birth of Jesus is significantly different from that of Elizabeth.
-In the account of Mary, Luke is describing the unique virginal conception and birth.
-It is not presented as a myth or having been borrowed from pagan birth stories.
+In the first account in Luke 1:57-66 (see also the prediction in 1:5-25 and after birth response 1:67-80), Elizabeth is helped by the Holy Spirit because she was beyond childbearing years.
+In the second account in 2:1-21 (see also the prediction 1:26-56 and after birth response 2:22-40), Mary’s conception and birth of Jesus are significantly different from that of Elizabeth.
+In the account of Mary, Luke describes the unique virginal conception and birth.
+It is not presented as a myth or as having been borrowed from pagan birth stories.

-Today some see in the virgin birth pagan mythologizing.
+Today, some see in the virgin birth pagan mythologizing.
 What is the big deal for Christianity?
-There are significant differences in pagan mythology stories when compared to the Gospel writer’s accounts.
-A careful reading of the NT demonstrate that Christ’s birth was truly unique.
+There are significant differences between pagan mythology and the Gospel writers’ accounts.
+A careful reading of the NT demonstrates that Christ’s birth was truly unique.
 Similarity does not mean sameness.
 Pagan mythologizing is profoundly different from what Gospel writers are asserting.

-So, what is the big deal?
-The New Testament presents the virginal conception as true history and Jesus’ birth is part of God’s divine plan.
-Since God kept his Word, we have hope.
+The New Testament presents the virginal conception as true history, and Jesus’ birth is part of God’s divine plan.
+Since God kept His Word, we have hope.

 Comment